Faith. Service. Law.

 The Master of Sacred Theology at Yale is the model post-M.Div. research master’s for English-speaking ecumenical theology.
 The catalog itself is unusually clear about its purpose: “Graduates of theological schools of recognized standing who have obtained the B.D. or M.Div. degree may be admitted to a program of studies leading to the Master of Sacred Theology (S.T.M.) degree.”
 The work, the catalog continues, “may be regarded as a fourth year of preparation for the Christian ministry,” available for advanced training in chaplaincy, urban ministry, ecumenical leadership, international missions, or specialized service to youth, refugees, or the elderly.
 Then, in the line that captures the degree’s true breadth: “The S.T.M. program may also be used as a year of specialized work in one of the theological disciplines or as preparation for doctoral studies.”

-That threefold function—ministry deepening, disciplinary specialization, and doctoral preparation—is the framing the entire field works from.
+That threefold function—ministry deepening, disciplinary specialization, and doctoral preparation—is the framing from which the entire field works.
 Yale just states it most clearly.

 Admissions and structure.
 Twenty-four credit hours, normally completed in one academic year, with two years allowed to complete.
 A thesis, an extended paper in a regular course, or another acceptable independent-research project is required.
 Full-time minimum is twelve credits per term.
 Note that the S.T.M. for Ministry Professionals track—the part-time, intensive-format option for working ministers—is currently suspended for 2025–2026; only the standard residential S.T.M. is admitting.